rkdarst/scicomp/tut/debugging/debugging.rst

 What is debugging?
 ~~~~~~~~~~~~~~~~~~

-- Debugging is a general process of removing bugs from code, which can
+- Debugging is a general process of making code work correctly, which
-  involve many different things.
+  can involve many different things.

   - We've already covered tools like version control, testing, and assertions